hassan-qureshi1/content-ops-starter/content/pages/index.md

         title: Interest & Motivation
         tagline: ''
         subtitle: ''
-        text: |
+        text: >
-          Learn from the tutorial and build your first awesome Netlify site.
+          Exhibit a genuine interest and passion for the program's field, displaying a proactive mindset and eagerness to learn.
         image:
           type: ImageBlock
           url: /images/abstract-feature3.svg